 SCLO’s History – How We Began

-April went back to college part-time in 2004 and graduated in May 2008 with a BA in Human Development as part of Eckerd College’s Experienced Learners’ Degree Program.
+She went back to college part-time in 2004 and graduated in May 2008 with a BA in Human Development as part of Eckerd College’s Experienced Learners’ Degree Program.
 She received her Master’s in Mental Health Counseling from Webster University in December 2011.
-This formal education, added to April’s innate compassion, street smarts, drive, and faith in human potential, ensures that Second Chance-Last Opportunity successfully continues in the community for as long as there are people who need a helping hand, committed staff and volunteers who assist her, and generous donors and foundations who help fund the programs.
+This formal education, added to her innate compassion, street smarts, drive, and faith in human potential, ensures that SCLO continues in the community for as long as there are people who need a helping hand, a committed staff, and volunteers who assist her, and generous donors and foundations who help fund the programs.